Build a culture around feedback

 Putting egos aside, although I was never a super opinionated person, leaving that behind helped me focus on areas where there was room for improvement and things to change for the better.
 Not saying to become a people pleaser, pushbacks are necessary.
-Finally, this gives me the chance to change some of my behaviors in a way that people started to enjoy working with me a lot more.
+Finally, this gave me the chance to change some of my behaviors in a way that people started to enjoy working with me a lot more.

 Keep moving on